 Significant entities must ensure that fiduciary activities are denoted on the SMAF in GTAS as a “F” for Reporting Type Code.

-Note: The reporting requirements related to fiduciary activities, as required by SFFAS No. 31, are distinct and unrelated to the reporting and other requirements related to the “fiduciary” category of intra-governmental transactions as stated in subsections 4708.20 and 4708.30a.
+Note: The reporting requirements related to fiduciary activities, as required by SFFAS No. 31, are distinct and unrelated to the reporting and other requirements related to the “fiduciary” category of intra-governmental transactions as stated in subsections 4750.20 and 4750.30a.

 Treasury GAS securities purchased using a non-fiduciary fund are normally classified as intra-governmental.
 The investments in GAS securities by non-fiduciary funds and the associated USSGL accounts should be reported with a federal/non-federal attribute domain value of “F” with a corresponding federal trading partner of 020 for Treasury.

-Note: Treasury will still report the liability as debt held by the public with federal/non-federal attribute domain value “N” to allow for appropriate Balance Sheet presentation on the FR.
+Note: Treasury will still report the liability as federal debt and interest payable with federal/non-federal attribute domain value “N” to allow for appropriate Balance Sheet presentation on the FR.

 Federal entities that record activities with the General Fund must properly record the activity at the government-wide level to assist with the preparation of the FR.
 Refer to USSGL guidance (Section VI-Crosswalks to Reclassified Statements) for a description of each reclassified FR line, and Appendices 2 and 3 for a listing of reclassified FR line reciprocal category designations and the financial statement to which they relate.
 Please refer to Appendix 11 for full General Fund reporting guidance.